jsoma/flask-tutorial/README.md

     return "<p>Hello, World!</p>"
 ```

 Then run it.
 The command below works because we called it `app.py`.
+Run this from the **command line.**

 ```
 flask run --debug